 The LG SN10YG is a better soundbar than the standalone Sonos Arc.
 The LG comes with a wireless subwoofer, which helps it reproduce a thumpy, boomy bass.
 It offers more sound enhancement features such as EQ presets, and it has a larger variety of physical inputs.
 However, the Sonos offers a better height and surround performance.

 The LG SN10YG is overall a better 5.1.2 setup than the LG SL10YG.
 While both soundbars are similarly well-built, the SN10YG offers a significantly better center, surround, and height performance.
-It also has a room correction as well as dialogue enhancement feature, and it supports eARC.
+It also has a room correction feature, and it supports eARC.
 However, the SL10YG can get louder with less pumping and compression artifacts.

 The JBL Bar 9.1 is a better soundbar for most uses than the LG SN10YG.
 The JBL has a better-balanced sound profile suitable for a variety of audio content.
 It uses unique detachable satellite speakers, and it has a significantly better surround performance.
 You can even wirelessly stream audio to it using Apple AirPlay.
 However, the LG offers more sound enhancement features as well as two Full HDMI In ports.